mirzawaqasahmed/f5-big-iq-lab/docs/class3/module2/lab4.rst

     :align: center
     :scale: 50%

+|

 Open Chrome and navigate on the website http://site42.example.com.
-If you open the developer scripts, you can see the F5 CSPM javascript added to the page.
+If you open the developer tools in the browser (ctrl+shift+i), you can see the F5 CSPM javascript added to the page.

 .. image:: ../pictures/module2/img_module2_lab4_2.png
   :align: center
   :scale: 50%

+|

 Go back on the BIG-IQ and check you can see now the Page Load Time.

 .. image:: ../pictures/module2/img_module2_lab4_3.png
   :align: center
   :scale: 50%

+|

 2. Differences when Enhanced Analytics are enabled or disable on the HTTP Analytics profile Login to BIG-IP, go to ``SEA-vBIGIP01.termmarc.com`` BIG-IP, Local Traffic > Profiles > Analytics > HTTP Analytics.